We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 What's better: Video call quality and reliability are no longer issues.
 Tools have matured.
 Teams have developed remote collaboration muscles.

 What's worse: Meeting creep has accelerated.
-The average knowledge worker's meeting load has increased 13% since 2023, according to Reclaim.ai's data.
+Meeting loads have continued to increase year over year.
 The "quick sync" has metastasized into the calendar equivalent of technical debt - easy to add, hard to remove.

 What's new: AI meeting tools can now generate summaries, extract action items, and enable cross-meeting analysis.
 This changes what's possible with async communication in ways that weren't practical two years ago.